Scratch Twin Shuttle Original Design / Scratch Built

 Summary:

 Ever since I saw a pic o' George Gassaway's twin boost glider in Sport Rocketry that utilized a pair o' Turbo Jet 2000 two foot wingspan straight-win' foam gliders from Life-Like I've wanted t' do one like it.
 Arrr!
-This is a rather fitting tribute, as George is best known for his awesome Shuttle models.
-Blimey!
+This is a rather fitting tribute, shiver me timbers, as George is best known for his awesome Shuttle models.
+Arrr!
 While she flies great, orientation on t' pad is critical.
-These kinds o' gliders are really designed for bungee launchin' and landin' before terminal velocity is reached, so Flat Cats they ain't.
+Ahoy!
+These kinds o' gliders are really designed for bungee launchin' and landin' before terminal velocity is reached, me hearties, arrr, so Flat Cats they ain't.
+Avast, me proud beauty!
+Arrr!
+A little more nose weight for them would help, as t' upper pin is much lighter than t' plastic insert it replaces.
+Begad!
+I don't like buildin' rockets that only use one motor type, for that puts it at the mercy o' a single manufacturer.
 Ya scallywag!
-A little more nose weight for them would help, me bucko, as t' upper pin is much lighter than t' plastic insert it replaces.
-I don't like buildin' rockets that only use one motor type, ya bilge rat, for that puts it at the mercy o' a single manufacturer.
-Arrr!
-Still, she be pretty easy t' build, looks neat as heck, and with a little attention can perform wonderfully.
+Still, shiver me timbers, she was pretty easy t' build, looks neat as heck, ya bilge rat, arrr, and with a little attention can perform wonderfully.

 comment Post a Comment